Detailed course offerings (Time Schedule) are available for

 MGMT 445 Multicultural Marketing and Business Development (4) DIV

 Integrates tools from marketing, consulting, and multi-cultural business management to provide consulting services to small business in economically-distressed communities.
 Working in teams with assistance from industry mentors and alumni from the course, students gain practical experience in multi-cultural marketing, consulting, and managing a business.
-Prerequisite: MKTG 301.
-Offered: jointly with MKTG 445; W.
+Prerequisite: MKTG 301 or MKTG 305.
+Offered: jointly with MKTG 445.

 View course details in MyPlan: MGMT 445